wanglab-upenn/FILER2/README.md

 This repository contains scripts that can be used to

-1. deploy FILER on local server or cloud and
+1. deploy FILER on local server or cloud;
-2. to prepare and preprocess data for use with FILER.
+2. to prepare and preprocess data for use with FILER;
-3. to query FILER track data and metadata (see `data_querying` scripts folder)
+3. to query FILER track data and metadata (see `data_querying` scripts folder).

 ## Deploying FILER <a name="fulldeployment"></a>